 Informit – Australian databases

-City of Joondalup Libraries provide access to three Informit database collections: the Families & Society Collection, Literature & Culture Collection, and the Humanities & Social Sciences Collection.
+City of Joondalup Libraries provide access to four Informit database collections: the Families and Society Collection, the Humanities and Social Sciences Collection, the Indigenous Collection and the Literature and Culture Collection.

 The Informit Indigenous Collection covers both topical and historical issues within Indigenous studies.
 The multi-disciplinary and inter-disciplinary framework provides access to emergent and ground-breaking research within the global community and offers scope for critical international engagement and debate.
 With material from Australia, Indonesia, Malaysia, New Zealand, North America and the Pacific, this Collection is a platform for Indigenous worldviews.